 - 1. Any product on which the serial number has been defaced, modified or removed. - 2.
-Damage, deterioration or malfunction resulting from; - a.
-Accident, misuse, abuse, neglect, fire, water, dust, smoke, lightning or other acts of nature, unauthorized product modification, or failure to follow instructions supplied with the product. - b.
-Repair or attempted repair by non-authorized persons. - c.
-Any shipment of product (claim must be presented to the carrier). - d.
-Removal or installation of the product. - e.
-Any other causes which do not relate to a product defect. - 3.
-Cartons, carrying cases, batteries, external cabinets, CDROM, or anyaccessories used in connection with the product. - Removal or installation charges. - 5.
-Cost of initial technical adjustments (set-up), including adjustment of user controls.
-These costs are the responsibility of the dealer from whom the product was purchased. - 6.
-Payment of shipping charges.
+Damage, deterioration or malfunction resulting from; - Accident, misuse, abuse, neglect, fire, water, dust, smoke, lightning or other acts of nature, unauthorized product modification, or failure to follow instructions supplied with the product. - Repair or attempted repair by non-authorized persons. - Any shipment of product (claim must be presented to the carrier). - Removal or installation of the product. - Any other causes which do not relate to a product defect. - 3.
+Cartons, carrying cases, batteries, external cabinets, CDROM, or anyaccessories used in connection with the product. - Removal or installation charges. - Cost of initial technical adjustments (set-up), including adjustment of user controls.
+These costs are the responsibility of the dealer from whom the product was purchased. - Payment of shipping charges - 7.
+Consumption parts used in Projectors have a limited life. - FOR U.S.A.
+AND CANADA.
+PLEASE REFER TO THE STANDARD LIMITED WARRANTY SHEET INCLUDED WITH YOUR PROJECTOR OR CONTACT NEC Solutions (America) Inc. at 800-836-0655 or send e-mail to vsd.tech-support@necsam.com. - FOR EUROPE, PLEASE REFER TO THE GUARANTEE POLICY INCLUDED WITH YOUR PRO-JECTOR OR CONTACT YOUR LOCAL SALES ORGANIZATION WITHIN EUROPE.